mindsdb/flat-ai/README.md

 <img width="560" alt="image" src="https://github.com/user-attachments/assets/ef58c294-711d-41ba-990e-54d6fe8e98e6" />

-To write Agents you will want to create logic **loops**, and allow the LLM to call **functions**.
-As well as the hability to turn unstructured data into structured data **OBjects** that can be used in your Agent logic.
+Straight from the AI prophet's mouth: *"Agents can handle sophisticated tasks, but their implementation is often straightforward.
+They are typically just LLMs using tools based on environmental feedback in a loop."*  As well as the hability to turn unstructured data into structured data **OBjects** that can be used in your Agent logic.

+Translation: It's basically a Python script doing the hokey pokey with an API - you put the prompt in, you get the output out, you do the while loop and shake it all about.
+And here we were thinking we needed quantum computing and a PhD in rocket surgery!
+Thank goodness Guido van Rossum had that wild weekend in '89 and blessed us with *for loops* and *functions*.
+Without those brand new Python features, we'd be building our AI agents with stone tablets and carrier pigeons.

 ### Objects